 Implicit Memory: Nondeclarative Memory

-Implicit memory is memory that is recalled unconsciously.
-The most common form of implicit memories are procedural memories, which explain why we can engage in certain activities without even really thinking about it.
+Implicit memory is recalled unconsciously.
+The most common form of implicit memory is procedural memory, which explains why we can engage in certain activities without even really thinking about it.
 So, for example:

 - Driving a car

 Researchers have created different tests that bring out implicit memories in their study subjects.
 In one study, participants were given a series of words to study.
 Later, when they were given fragments of these words, they were more likely to complete or recall the words from the series—even though they did not consciously remember them.

 An Implicit Association Test has also been created based on our implicit memory, which tests individuals’ associations with particular groups of people.
 It has so far been administered to measure racism, sexism, and other forms of discrimination, as it urges the subjects to make quick, inherent judgments in a small timeframe.
 The results often indicate implicit discrimination in individuals who do not otherwise signify these thoughts or feelings.

 Explicit Memory: Declarative Memory